Frequently Asked Questions

 Construction Manager – Bond Construction

 Founded in 1907, BOND’s business model is driven by client focus and the firm’s values: integrity, respect, and trust.
 As a 5th generation company, BOND offers a wide range of services: preconstruction assistance, construction management, general contracting, and civil and utilities services.
 BOND Building customizes each construction program by working closely with clients to accommodate their culture and daily activities and to proactively minimize disruption and avoid surprises.
 We produce high-quality construction on time and on budget, creating customer satisfaction and building ongoing client relationships.
 BOND routinely manages the safe and orderly operation of significant construction projects in the midst of active campuses, and on occupied and constrained sites.
-Safety is always BOND’s first priority.
-BOND maintains a low EMR of .79.

-25.)
 What is the Wakefield Memorial High School Project?

 In April, 2019, the Town of Wakefield submitted a Statement of Interest to the MSBA for Wakefield Memorial High School.
 The Statement of Interest was the first step in partnering with the MSBA for a potential new Wakefield Memorial High School.
-In December 2019 the MSBA invited the Town to enter into the Eligibility Period which required the Town to provide certain documentation necessary meet the MSBA requirements to proceed into the MSBA Core Program and conduct a Feasibility Study.
-Having fulfilled the requirements, in December 2020 the MSBA Board formally issued an invitation to the Town to conduct a feasibility study.
+In December 2019 the MSBA invited the Town to enter into the Eligibility Period which required the Town to provide certain documentation necessary to meet the MSBA requirements to proceed into the MSBA Core Program and conduct a Feasibility Study.
+Having fulfilled the requirements, in December 2020 the MSBA Board formally issued an invitation to the Town to conduct a Feasibility Study.

-During the Feasibility Study, the Town and its team will collaborate with the MSBA to document existing conditions, generate an initial space summary based on the School Department’s educational program, establish design parameters, develop and evaluate preliminary and final design alternatives, and recommend the most cost effective and educationally appropriate solution for a new High School.
+During the Feasibility Study, the Town and its team collaborated with the MSBA to document existing conditions, generate an initial space summary based on the School Department’s educational program, establish design parameters, develop and evaluate preliminary and final design alternatives, and recommend the most cost effective and educationally appropriate solution for a new High School.

 The Feasibility Study is a requirement under of the MSBA’s multi-step approval process in order to qualify for state funded reimbursement for a potential future building project.

-26.)
 What is the MSBA process?

 The MSBA has developed eight distinct modules that are intended to provide a guide to the procedures and approvals needed for the MSBA and the District to work together in a collaborative manner.